Powerlearnproject/se-day1-assignment-TshepangPatose/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering: Crafting questions/statements to get the best possible responses from AI models.
+Importance: Helps clarifying questions asked so that the AI understands what one needs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+**Vague prompt**
+"Write about health."
+**Improved prompt**
+"Writes an essay of 250 words about the importance of health of infants and things to be avoided, and explain their dangers" **Why the improved prompt is more effective**
+Scope, length of words and has specific aspects.